Programs- Look to this page for Current and continuing programs and events.

 In the spring of 2012, at the request of a group of tenants, MHHM partnered with a class at the BU School of Public Health to begin to assess indoor air issues in Mission Hill.
 Graduate students interviewed residents of the Mission Main housing development and developed recommendations for how to improve indoor air quality.
 Many of these suggestions were implemented.

-Again in the Spring of 2017, MHHM partnered with a class at BU Public Health to study potential impact of air quality to some "sensitive receptors" on Mission Hill.
-The work is currently ongoing.
+Again in the Spring of 2017, MHHM partnered with a class at BU School of Public Health to study potential impact of air quality to some "sensitive receptors" on Mission Hill.

 Other Projects